 In 2002, the man that built the new Cass residence and barn, Ted Plemons, and Steve Cass took a golfing/wine tasting trip to Stellenbosch, South Africa to celebrate the completion of the residence and the establishment of the vineyard.
 During this trip they fell in love with the South African wine style and the ambiance of the tasting rooms there.

 One night during this trip they sat down for dinner at a fancy South African restaurant and were amazed to see how inexpensive their bill was due to the value of the South African rand being so low.
 So, they ordered another bottle of wine, or two… During the consumption of these Syrahs Steve and Ted agreed to become business partners in starting a winery.
 Ted is a builder and knew how tough building permits could be to come by in regards to starting a tasting room.
 He had seen multiple year waiting periods with some Santa Ynez wineries at the time.
 So they decided to jump at the opportunity because at the time building permits for wineries in Paso Robles were relatively easy to come by.

-The next day, they took a trip to the local University of Stellenbosch and put up a job wanted sign for an assistant winemaker.
-After a short interview process, Cass found winemaker Lood Kotze who was head winemaker at Cass up until 2014.
+The next day, they took a trip to the local University of Stellenbosch in Cape Town, South Africa, and put up a job wanted sign for an assistant winemaker.
+After a short interview process, Cass found winemaker Lood Kotze who ended up being head winemaker at Cass up until 2014.
 Once the vineyard began to bear fruit in 2003, the first vintage began.
 Two years later when the barn was finished being converted into a tasting room and the reds had aged a few years in the barrel, the Cass Winery tasting room opened its doors in May 2005.